flash-jaehyun/PAPER_IrOx_Active_Learning_OER/README.md

   * Reference the Catlearn paper and codebase
   * Be consistent about use of 'fingerprint' vs 'feature', just use 1
   * Give tables in SI that have more sig figs than numbers in text/plots
+    * Or just make sure that the attached data (zip file or something) has the info available
+  * Change ALL to something else (AL would be fine, maybe something more fancy)

 ## Notes: